 Since your debt-to-income ratio compares your monthly debts to your monthly income, the only way to improve it is to change one of those factors.
 That is, you can raise your income or lower your debts.
 Each one will make your DTI ratio more attractive to lenders.

 For example, if you currently gross $5,000 a month and pay $2,000 a month in rent, $300 a month toward credit cards, $200 a month toward student loans and $300 a month for a car payment, you have a front-end DTI ratio of 2,000/5,000, or 40 percent, and a back-end DTI ratio of 2,800/5,000, or 56 percent.
 Both of these are too high to snag a typical mortgage loan.
 However, if you raise your income to $7,000 a month, your front-end DTI ratio drops to an acceptable 29 percent, and the back-end DTI ratio drops to a workable 40 percent.
+(Of course, raising your income $2,000 a month is no small feat.)

 Alternatively, if you move to a new place with $1,000 a month rent and pay off the credit cards, you have a front-end DTI ratio of 20 percent (1,000/5,000) and a back-end DTI ratio of 30 percent (1,500/5,000).
 These numbers will also be acceptable to a lender.